banner

 • the global temperature rise is close to 1.5°C

-Government actions are not in line with the promises given
+Government actions have not been in line with the promises given

-• government actions are completely at variance with the speed of change needed, e.g. in the UK, the Labour Government has recently
+• in the UK, the Labour Government has recently

 • committed billions of pounds to unproven technology that will not make a difference for many years, if ever